cwpearson/hugo-cwpearson/content/post/20190626-pumps/index.md

 The first day of PUMPS, we mentored Pavel Eichler and Jakub Klinkovsky on GPU acceleration for a lattice-boltzmann-method-based computational fluid dynamics solver.
 Mert Hidayetoglu, Simon Garcia de Gonzalo, and I helped them apply some binning and scatter-to-gather transformations for a key coordinate-transformation step of their code.

-## Tuesday - Thursday
+## Tuesday - Friday

 The next three days consisted of morning lectures and afternoon hands-on labs for the students.
-I was mostly responsible for maing the sure the students could use [rai](github.com/rai-project/rai) to do their [labs](github.com/illinois-impact/gpu-algorithms-labs).
+I was mostly responsible for maing the sure the students could use [rai](github.com/rai-project/rai) to do their [labs](github.com/illinois-impact/gpu-algorithms-labs), and I also TAed the labs:

+* Scatter/Gather
+* Binning
+* Basic Convolution
+* Tiled Convolution

-## Friday
+## Saturday

 The final day has the Barcelona Supercomputing Center teaching the students about OmpSs, a pragma-based parallel runtime.